woheller69/whisperIMEplus/README.md

 Whisper is an method editor (IME) that leverages voice recognition technology based on the Whisper engine.
 It offers a seamless user experience, functioning both as a standalone application and an integrated IME that can be activated e.g. via the microphone button in HeliBoard.
+As a standalone app Whisper can also translate any supported language to English.

 ## Initial Setup